lulf/lulf.github.io/_posts/2019-05-06-gitops-and-enmasse-operations.md

 # Monitoring

 EnMasse provides examples for monitoring using Prometheus, Alertmanager and Grafana.
 The examples assume that you have deployed the [Prometheus Operator](https://github.com/coreos/kube-prometheus) for Prometheus and Altertmanager, and [Grafana Operator](https://github.com/integr8ly/grafana-operator) for setting up Grafana dashboards.
-An easy way to get both is to install the [Application Monitoring Operator](https://github.com/integr8ly/application-monitoring-operator), which is used on the [master](https://enmasse.io/documentation/master/openshift/#deploy-monitoring-operator-messaging) branch of EnMasse.
+An easy way to get both is to install the [Application Monitoring Operator](https://github.com/integr8ly/application-monitoring-operator), which is covered in the [master branch documentation](https://enmasse.io/documentation/master/openshift/#deploy-monitoring-operator-messaging).

 This section will focus on the resources operated by the above operators.